Frequently Asked Questions

 We purchase from a number of wholesale nurseries as well as places like Meijer, Lowes, Home Depot, Marc’s.
 Many of the container plants come from Wilson’s Garden Center in Newark (across from the Longaberger big basket building).
 Sometimes unusual annuals and perennials also come from Baker’s Acres in Alexandria.
 Groovy Plants Ranch is a place in Marengo where we purchased many succulents.

-Q. I’ve seen lots of yellow shirts; how do I become a volunteer?
+Q. I’ve seen lots of green shirts; how do I become a volunteer?

 We have a 4-week training each year in March and require all of our volunteers to attend that training.
 Click here